-The investigation being conducted by the OSC, the examination by the Independent Committee and the class action lawsuits against the Company will require significant resources to be expended by the directors, officers and employees of the Company.
+The investigation being conducted by the OSC, the examination by the Independent Committee and the class action lawsuits against the Company has required and will continue to require significant resources to be expended by the directors, officers and employees of the Company.
 As a result, the diversion of such resources could materially affect the ability of the Company to conduct its operations in the normal course of business.
-Further, management expects that, at least until the completion of the Independent Committee's examination and the release of its report, the pace of tree acquisition by the Company will be negatively affected.
+Further, management expects that, subject to unanticipated developments, at least until the completion of the Independent Committee's examination and the release of its final report, the pace of tree acquisition by the Company under its British Virgin Islands ("BVI") structure will be maintained at a sustainable level which is dictated by cash flows generated by sales of trees under its BVI structure being utilized to acquire additional plantations.